-Now she faces a unpleasant decision.
+Now she has to make some hard decisions.
 Either look for new health insurance outside her employer’s plan, or start from scratch by finding another primary care physician.

 Like Ruth, you may have changed jobs and are on a different health plan.
 Or you may have had to find another health insurance policy with lower co-pays just so you could afford the costs of your prescription medications.
-In either case, it’s possible that your medical provider doesn’t work with your new insurer.
+In either case, it’s possible that your medical provider won’t accept your new policy.

 When You Just Can’t Stand to See Your Doctor Go

-Rather than searching for a new doctor, you can switch to a different health insurance policy that you know your doctor will work with.
+Rather than finding a new doctor, you can switch to a different health insurance policy that you know your doctor will work with.

 But there are other options if you can’t afford the cost or hassle involved with switching policies.
 If you desperately want to keep your doctor, you can:

-• See if your plan will work with out-of-network coverage.
+• See if your plan will cover out-of-network costs.
 If your doctor isn’t in your insurer’s network, call the insurer directly to see if they would consider adding your doctor to their network of providers.
-If they refuse, always ask for specific reasons.
-You can also present the doctor with reasons why they should join a particular network.
+If they refuse, ask for specific reasons why.
+You can also try to convince your doctor to join a particular network.
 Sometimes a vocal patient is enough to do the trick.
-It can’t hurt to ask!
+It may not work, but it can’t hurt to ask!

 • Negotiate a discounted price with your doctor.
-More and more medical providers are choosing not to take on contracts with insurers in today’s tumultuous insurance market.
+It’s common for medical providers to limit the number of insurers they work with.
 The result is that patients insured through incompatible plans are forced to pay the market price for medical services up-front.
-However, some doctors are willing to negotiate prices with patients on an individual basis, especially if there’s already a long-standing relationship.
+But some doctors will negotiate prices with patients on an individual basis, especially if there’s already a long-standing relationship.
 The key to these negotiations is knowing the fair price for a given health expense and working from there.
 Again, it costs nothing to ask, and the potential payoff is worth it.

 • Visit an urgent care center or walk-in facility.
 Urgent care centers and walk-in clinics are set up to treat patients with non-life-threatening illnesses and injuries like fevers or the flu, bleeding/cuts, sprains/strains, etc. They’re also good for immunizations and some diagnostic services such as X-rays and routine lab work.
 What’s great about these centers is that they are relatively inexpensive, require no appointments, and are generally open seven days a week.
 If you can save money on “small” issues, then you may be able to afford seeing your doctor for the more serious issues that crop up from time to time.

-• Pay the difference out of pocket.
+• Pay the difference out-of-pocket and seek reimbursement later.
 This one hurts.
 But if you have the financial resources to do so — and if you absolutely MUST keep your doctor — then you can pay for their services out of pocket and then submit insurance forms for reimbursement.
 It’s important to note that insurers will often apply reimbursements to your policy deductible (how much you’re expected to pay before the insurer picks up the bill) rather than give you the money outright.
 There’s also a good chance you will be reimbursed for only a portion of the original cost.
-Always keep in touch with your insurer during the reimbursement process and make sure your voice is heard.
+Stay in touch with your insurer during the reimbursement process and make sure your voice is heard.

 When It’s Time to Move On

-Being prepared for change and informing yourself of available options is your best bet for making a smooth transition between providers.
+Being prepared for change and knowing what options are available is your best bet for making a smooth transition between providers.
 Comment below and let us know if we helped!